Royal Hong Kong Regiment: Post-WWII

-The end
+Disbandment

-The Sino-British Joint Declaration on the question of Hong Kong as a British colony was finalised and the joint declaration was signed in Beijing on 19 December 1984.
+The Sino-British Joint Declaration on the question of Hong Kong as a British colony was finalised and signed in Beijing on 19 December 1984.
 On 27 May 1985, instruments of ratification were exchanged and the agreement entered into force.
 It was registered at the United Nations by the British and Chinese governments on 12 June 1985.

 In April 1992, the Security Branch of the Hong Kong Government formally announced that the regiment would disband in September 1995.
 The RHKR was officially disbanded on 3 September 1995.
+At the time of disbandment, the Royal Armoured Corps sent a message of appreciation, stating that it had been honoured to count the Royal Hong Kong Regiment within its order of battle for 34 years.